cerner/terra-toolkit/docs/guides/UpgardeGuide-v5/UpgradePart2.md

 ```
 </details>

-This component needed tested in chrome and firefox for the tiny and huge viewports.
+This component needs tests in Chrome and Firefox for the tiny and huge viewports.
 We need to verify:
 1) the input accepts text
 2) table rows are selectable
 3) the popup displays when the button is click